 Aristada can cause akathisia (inability to stay still).
 Symptoms may include feeling:

-In clinical trials, akathisia was a common side effect of people who received Aristada.
+In clinical trials, akathisia was a commonly reported side effect of people who received Aristada.

 What you can do

-If you develop symptoms of Aristada, talk with your doctor.
-They can help determine whether any changes to your treatment plan are needed.
+If you develop symptoms of akathisia, talk with your doctor.
+This will help them determine whether you need any changes to your treatment plan.

 Metabolism changes